Andy-J-marshall/Nasa-App/README.md

 This will run the unit tests in the `test/unit` folder.

 ### `npm run integration-tests`
+This will run the API integration tests in the `test/integration` folder.

+### `npm run ui-tests`
-This will run the UI integration tests in the `cypress/integration` folder in headless mode.
+This will run the UI tests in the `cypress/integration` folder in headless mode.

 ### `npm run cypress:open`
 This will open the Cypress app and allow you to debug the UI tests.